AdrianHavengaBennett/final-milestone-eCommerce/README.md

 - The checkout app's code was for the most part copied straight from the Code Institute modules.

 ### Media
+- Background doodle courtesy of [@doodlebarn](https://www.freepik.com/doodlebarn)
 - Product images and product descriptions are courtesy of [Gear4Music](https://www.gear4music.com/)
 - Category images are courtesy of [Wedding Wire](https://www.weddingwire.co.uk/), [Wesley's Chapel](https://www.wesleyschapel.org.uk/), [superprof](https://www.superprof.co.uk/), [shopify](https://www.shopify.co.uk/), [Guitar](https://guitar.com/)
-- I do not own any of the above and use the data solely within an educational environment.
+- I do not own any of the above and use the content solely within an educational environment.

 ### Thanks
+- Thanks go out to [The Code Institute](https://courses.codeinstitute.net/) student support team for helping me debug.
+You're all Saints!
 - Special thanks to Justin Mitchel at [codingforentrepreneurs](https://www.codingforentrepreneurs.com/) and Corey Schafer at [CoreyMS](https://coreyms.com/), both of whose YouTube Django tutorials have been a great help to me as a top up to what I've learned from [The Code Institute](https://courses.codeinstitute.net/).
 - Also thanks to all of the helpful answers from the kind folks over at [StackOverFlow](https://stackoverflow.com/).
 - Honourable mention to my mentor, Nishant Kumar, for his patience and guidance throughout my Full Stack Web Development journey with The Code Institute.